 - Smokefree Women, National Cancer Institute

 - Information about smoking and the importance of quitting for pregnant women.

 - Women and Tobacco Use, American Lung Association

-- These resources from the American Lung Association are specifically designed to help women.
+- These resources and statistics from the American Lung Association are specifically related to women.